 Microsoft is playing a different game from most rivals.
 It is not only selling Copilot as a standalone AI product, but embedding it across Microsoft 365, Windows, and enterprise workflows.
 Microsoft Copilot Blog align on the core of the story, giving it firmer ground than a single headline on its own.
 That means every Copilot plan change has to be read as a change to a working stack, not just to a separate AI app.

-Patrick Tech Store Accounts, tools, and software now available in the store This slot is temporarily dedicated to the Patrick Tech ecosystem.What Microsoft just changed in its AI plans
+Patrick Tech Store Open the AI plans, tools, and software currently getting the push Jump straight into the store to see what Patrick Tech is pushing right now.What Microsoft just changed in its AI plans

 Microsoft is playing a different game from most rivals.
 It is not only selling Copilot as a standalone AI product, but embedding it across Microsoft 365, Windows, and enterprise workflows.
 Microsoft Copilot Blog align on the core of the story, giving it firmer ground than a single headline on its own.
-The main references behind this piece include Microsoft Copilot Blog.
+Microsoft Copilot Blog form the main source layer behind the core facts in this piece.

 Where the value actually increased